 Here's an excerpt from a recent newsletter to clients:

 We help TV news people and others.
-For consideration, call Steve at 919-868-6088.
+For consideration, fill out the form on our home page or call Steve at 919-868-6088.
 Call any time.
 We answer the phone nights and weekends.
 The only times we don't answer are when we are sleeping or eating.